-23. Try your hand at making some of the Mickey Yarn Present-Toppers we found on Disney Family.
+23. Try your hand at making some of the Disney Princess Holiday Trees we found on Disney Family.

 24. No snow where you live?
 Cut out your own Disney and Star Wars-themed paper snowflake versions!

-25. Make and send some Disney-themed Christmas or thank you cards to your friends and loved ones.
+25. Make some Gingerbread Mickey Ornaments for your tree or to send to your friends and loved ones.